Lepton Flavor Violation of Z Gauge Boson Decays in Supersymmetric Type-III Seesaw Model

-The Lagrangian of the lepton flavor violation (LFV) in Z boson decays can be written as follows \cite {Porod2014, Sun_2019}:
+The flavor mixing of charged sleptons induces the flavor-changing neutral-current couplings $\tilde{\chi}^0 l \tilde{l}$ and $Z \tilde{l}\tilde{l}$, while the flavor mixing of left-handed sneutrinos induces flavor-changing charged-current couplings $\tilde{\chi}^+ l \tilde{\nu}$.
+These flavor-changing couplings will contribute to the $Z$ boson LFV decays ($Z\rightarrow l_{i}l_{j}$) \cite{Yang2010, ephjc2004}, as shown in Fig.\ref{fig:ZLVF}.
+The Lagrangian of the $Z$ boson LFV decays can be written as follows \cite {Porod2014, Sun_2019}:

-Where $P_{L,R}$ = $1/2(1\pm\gamma^5$) are chirality projectors, $l_i$ and $l_j$ represent the lepton flavors and $p$ is the 4-momentum for $l_j$.
+where $P_{L,R}$ = $1/2(1\pm\gamma^5$) are chirality projectors, $l_i$ and $l_j$ represent the lepton flavors, $p$ is the 4-momentum for $l_j$ and $Z_\mu$ is the Higgs boson field.
 The coefficients $A_1^L, A_1^R, A_2^L, A_2^R$ can be obtained from the amplitudes of Feynman diagrams as shown in Fig.\ref{fig:ZLVF}.
-By neglecting the masses of charged leptons we can write the branching ratio equation of Z boson decays as follows \cite{PhysRevD.63.096008, Porod2014, Sun_2019}:
+By neglecting the masses of charged leptons we can write the branching ratio equation of the $Z$ boson LFV decays as follows \cite{PhysRevD.63.096008, Porod2014, Sun_2019}: